docker/docs/ee/dtr/admin/configure/auto-delete-repo-events.md

 | Age        | Lets you remove events older than your specified number of  hours, days, weeks or months| `2 months` |
 | Max number of events  | Lets you specify the maximum number of events allowed in the repositories.  | Component name starts with `b` |

-If you specify both, events in your repositories will be evaluated against both conditions.
+If you specify both, events in your repositories will be removed during garbage collection if either condition is met.
 You should see a "settings saved successfully" confirmation right away.

 5. Click **Start GC** if you're ready.
 Read more about [garbage collection](../admin/configure/garbage-collection/#under-the-hood) if you're unsure about this operation.